Kalmat/Coward-Web-Browser/README.md

 Include additional codecs and software within QtWebEngine installation

 - Build QtWebEngine with option -webengine-proprietary-codecs ([see here](https://doc.qt.io/qt-6/qtwebengine-features.html#audio-and-video-codecs))
+- Build PyQt6 QtWebEngine pointing to the version of QtWebEngine built in previous step
 - In addition to that, for pages requiring widevine:
   - Get `widevinecdm.dll` file.
 Check if you have a copy in your system or download (a safe) one
   - Set the environment variable: `QTWEBENGINE_CHROMIUM_FLAGS=--widevine-path="path/to/widevinecdm.dll"` (replace "path/to/" by the actual folder containing the .dll file)